Safeguarding and Child Protection

 We take our role in safeguarding and child protection extremely seriously at Beckley.
 Keeping our pupils safe is our first priority at all times.
 We understand that safeguarding must be a part of our culture and we embed this in a number of ways:

 - Roles and reponsibilities are clear to everybody.
-Staff, parents and governors know that Miss Wilkie is the Designated Safeguarding Lead, and Mr Houston and Mrs Cockhill are Deputy DSLs.
+Staff, parents and governors know that Miss Wilkie is the Designated Safeguarding Lead, and Mr Houston is the Deputy DSL.
 Our safeguarding link governor, Emily Green, is also known across the school and staff understand the safeguarding governors' strategic overview of safeguarding.

 - All training for staff is up-to-date, purposeful and appropriate.